19hours/sg-statutes/Acts/Patents Act.md

 [30/2001]

-(10) An individual does not contravene subsection (1) in respect of anything done, or undertaken to be done, by that individual in the capacity of employee for —
+(10) Where an individual’s employer does not carry on a business, practise or act as a patent agent, the individual does not contravene subsection (1) in respect of anything done, or undertaken to be done, by the individual for his employer in his capacity as employee of his employer.

-(a) in any case, the individual’s employer; or
+[2/2007 wef 01/04/2007]

+(10A) Where —

-(b) if the individual’s employer is a member of a related company group, another member of the group.
+(a) an individual’s employer is a member of a related company group;

-[30/2001]
+(b) the individual’s employer does not carry on a business, practise or act as a patent agent; and

+(c) any other member of the related company group does not carry on a business, practise or act as a patent agent,

+the individual does not contravene subsection (1) in respect of anything done, or undertaken to be done, by the individual for that other member of the related company group in his capacity as employee of his employer.

+[2/2007 wef 01/04/2007]

 (11) A legal officer does not commit an offence against subsection (1) in respect of anything done, or undertaken to be done, by him on behalf of the Government.